-By December 2017, the outbreak of cholera in Yemen had infected a staggering million people.
-Despite being a completely treatable disease, thousands of people have died from the disease.
+The outbreak of cholera in Yemen infected a staggering million people.
+Despite being a completely treatable disease, thousands of people died from the disease.

 In addition to cholera, other contagious diseases such as diphtheria are spreading in the country.
 In a country where supplies and medical care are scarce, a lack of access to drinking water doesn't bode well for the ongoing health crisis.

 Diabetes causes a quarter of limb amputations at ICRC centres in Yemen, Syria and Iraq.
 People aren't getting medical treatment before it's too late.
 Conflict is destroying Yemen's health care system, leaving many thousands without life-saving treatment, including those with chronic illnesses.

 More than 80% of Yemen's population lacks food, fuel, drinking water and access to health care services, which makes it particularly vulnerable to diseases that can generally be cured or eradicated elsewhere in the world.
 The health care system has been decimated by years of unrelenting war in Yemen.